 Before you and your squad hoop it up on the streets of Spokane, you have to check-in to begin your weekend of 3on3 basketball!
-Check back to see where team check-in will be at The Plaza area of the US Pavilion of Riverfront Park.
+Team check-in will be at The Plaza area of the US Pavilion of Riverfront Park.

 While street ball is traditionally played without the boundaries and intricacies of indoor basketball, Hoopfest has a few rules and regulations to ensure hoopers stay safe and have the best weekend possible while playing 3on3 basketball.